Power BI Embedded performance best practices

 This article provides recommendations for faster rendering of reports, dashboards, and tiles in your application.

 Remember that loading time mainly depends on elements relevant to the report and data itself, including visuals, the size of the data, and the complexity of the queries and calculated measures.
-For more information, see Power BI performance best practices.
+For more information, see the Power BI optimization guide.

 Update tools and SDK packages

 Always use the latest version of Power BI Desktop.